 Meyer, M. L., Spunt, R. P., Berkman, E. T., Taylor, S. E., & Lieberman, M. D. (2012).
 Evidence for social working memory from a parametric functional MRI study.
 Proceedings of the National Academy of Sciences, 109, 1883-1888.
+PDF.

 Meyer, M. L., Taylor, S. E., & Lieberman, M.D.
 (2015).
 Social working memory and its distinctive link to social cognitive ability: An fMRI study.
 Social Cognitive and Affective Neuroscience.
+PDF.